 - End of Month Reserve Balance: the net sum of the reserved and released funds held at the end of the month.

 This section details any transfer of funds out of your Stripe balance that have been created.
 If you’re using automatic payouts, they are grouped into months based on the date we expect the transfers to post to your account.
 If you’re using manual payouts, they are grouped together based on the date requested.

 If there were any failed transfers, this information is also included, along with the date that Stripe was notified of the failure.

 The starting and ending balance in your Stripe account each month.
 This includes both the available and pending balance.

 |Less Net Transfers||-631.97||-7.62|

 |End of Month Balance||2.61||623.29|

-This section of the report is included for users that have automatic transfers enabled.
-If you’re using manual transfers, this section won’t be included.
+This section of the report is included for users who have automatic payouts enabled.
+If you’re using manual payouts, this section is not included.

 Use this information to reconcile deposits to your bank account with your account’s activity from each month.
 If you’re operating multiple Stripe accounts and receive payouts into the same bank account, you must reconcile each account separately.

 - Net Activity: from the monthly activity summary